Building a Wheelchair-Accessible Home

 The builder did have two-level models with a master bedroom on the first floor however most of the other rooms like a den or rec room would be upstairs.
 Without installing an elevator, I wouldn’t be able to enjoy the entire house.

 Honestly, I’d only be able to get to less than 50% since the only other downstairs rooms were the kitchen, living, and dining room.

 When choosing a floor plan, consider the rooms on each floor and whether they would get everyday use by the person in the wheelchair.

-Designing entrances and doors
+Designing entrances and doors for wheelchair-accessibility

 During the design stage, I met with the architect to make sure all doors were at least 36 inches, including which way I wanted the doors to swing out when I considered how I’d be navigating the space with my wheelchair.